starkraving/nodebuilder/README.md

 * It will create controllers and collect routes based on the first token of the URI, so "/products/search" and "/products/:id" would both be methods in the "products" controller.
 Therefore, the routes you describe and the exits you define have to have at least 2 tokens in their URIs.
 * It will create .pug view files, so you need to have the "pug" package installed in your project.

-This package works best when you can automatically load in your changes, so I've found that using an autoloader for controller files, along with a gulp task watching for file changes, really speeds up the development process when using this package.
+This package works best when you can automatically load in your changes, so I've found that using an autoloader for controller files, along with a process monitoring for file changes, really speeds up the development process when using this package.
 Having these two automation helpers allows the developer to point their browser to a URI they'd like to define, then just click on links and submit forms as they author them in order to completely define the project skeleton.

-Here's some code samples that illustrate these ideas:
+Here's a sample app.js file that illustrates these ideas:

 app.js: